 - Test doneness by sticking a wooden spoon into the mixture and running your finger down the back of the spoon.
 When the line stays where you ran your finger, it is ready.

-- Remove from heat and stir in the butter, mixing until completely combined.
+- Remove from heat and add in the butter, stirring until completely combined.

 - Strain to remove the zest, lavender, and any egg that may have cooked.
-Allow to cool completely and store in an air tight container in the refrigerator for up to a week.
+Allow to cool completely and store in an airtight container in the refrigerator.